Healing Oil Lamp

 At this time, we are using highly purified liquid paraffin oil.
 It burns cleanly, even with the herbs infusing it.
 Lower grade lamp oils may produce more soot and carbon monoxide when burning.

 Internet research suggests that olive oil is the cleanest burning plant-based oil, but its viscosity can make it difficult to wick.
 We haven’t tried it as of the writing of this article.
 We’ll update the article after testing at a later time.

 Tiki torch fuel should not be used.
 It smokes when burned and is for outdoor use only.

 Refill the tank when it becomes about half-empty, or more frequently if you wish.
 Burning too much oil before refilling will thin out the herbal infusion.
 Plus, it is important for the flow of the oil into the wick to not burn it too low.
 We refill in the morning before lighting the lamp, to prevent accidental injury from hot parts.

 Refresh the Herbs

 There is no set period for refreshing the herbs, but with heavy use they should be replaced more frequently.
-With our daily burning, we are replacing the herbs every three weeks – again within the hour of venus, on the day of the sun.
+With our daily burning, we are replacing the herbs every three to four weeks – again within the hour of venus, on the day of the sun.

 Share the Healing